Nikhil-1503/30-days-of-javascript/README.md

 1. Bubble sort
     - Write a JavaScript function to apply the Bubble Sort algorithm.

+1. Object property
-1. Write a JavaScript program to list the properties of a JavaScript object.
+    - Write a JavaScript program to list the properties of a JavaScript object.

+1. Clock
+    - Write a JavaScript program to create a clock.